 - Your child's healthcare provider will tell you when the chest tube can be removed.
 After heart surgery, the chest may be removed within 72 hours.
 For lungs, the chest tube can be taken out when your child's lung is working normally again.
 One sign of this is little or no fluid draining into the chest tube.
 Another sign is no air leaking for 1 to 2 days.
 Your child may need a chest x-ray to make sure his or her lung is working as it should.

 - Your child may be given medicine to treat pain before the tube is removed.
 The tape will be removed.
 The stitches holding the tube in place will be loosened.
 Your child may need to breathe a certain way as the tube is taken out.
 Your child's healthcare provider will remove the tube.
 He or she may tighten the stitches to close the opening.
 He or she will cover the area with a bandage that will stop air from getting into your child's chest.

 What are the risks of chest tubes in children?

-- Your child may get an infection, or the place where the tube goes in may bleed too much.
+Your child may get an infection, or the place where the tube goes in may bleed more than expected.
 Your child's organs, blood vessels, or nerves may get damaged.
-Your child could have chest pain after the procedure.
-Your child may need to have the procedure again if the tube gets pulled out.
-If your child's condition comes back after treatment, he may need another chest tube.
-The chest tube may not decrease your child's signs and symptoms, or your child's healthcare provider may not be able to insert the tube.
+He or she could have chest pain after the procedure.
+He or she may need to have the procedure again if the tube gets pulled out.
+If your child's condition comes back after treatment, he or she may need another chest tube.
+The chest tube may not decrease your child's signs and symptoms.
+The healthcare provider may not be able to insert the tube.
 If this happens, your child may need to have another procedure or surgery.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.